 The best way for me to get better at counseling is to get accurate, constructive feedback from my clients.
 I try to do this in a way that doesn’t overwhelm you with surveys or detract from the reason you see me.
 Please let me know, by email or when we meet, any reactions you have to our sessions or the summaries I send, positive or negative.
 This feedback helps me improve.

-I try to follow the ethics guidelines set forth by the American Counseling Association and the New York State Office of Alcoholism and Substance Abuse Services.
-Click on the links if you want to read them.
+I try to follow the ethics guidelines set forth by the American Counseling Association.
+Click on the link if you want to read them.

-I am licensed by New York State as a Mental Health Counselor (LMHC) and a Certified Alcohol and Substance Abuse Counselor (CASAC).
-(Click on the links to verify) You can contact those offices if you have a complaint.
+I am licensed by New York State as a Mental Health Counselor (LMHC).
+(Click on the link to verify) You can contact that office if you have a complaint.

 So, that’s it.
 I’ve tried to think of everything to enable you to trust me.
 If you still have trouble trusting, that’s not unusual.
 Maybe you were hurt in the past.
 Tell me about it and we will work through it together.